 Already on his knees, he lurched forward, then back, then forward and back again before collapsing on the rug beneath him, sprawled out with one arm thrown over his face and the other still holding the wooden sword in place.

 Ofelia squealed triumphantly, grabbing the toy sword and holding it up like a commander signaling a charge.
-From the other room, Isobel laughed, and bolstered by the sound, Ofelia put a victorious— and surprisingly heavy— foot on Roman’s chest.
+Isobel laughed from the other room and bolstered by the sound, Ofelia put a victorious— and surprisingly heavy— foot on Roman’s chest.

 “Oh, shi—oot,” Roman hissed as the breath was forced out of him.
 “Shoot.
 Ofelia, that hurt.”